keptn/keptn.github.io/content/docs/concepts/usecases/test_automation/index.md

 1. Keptn fetches the results of the test and service-level indicators (SLIs).

-1. Keptn evaluate and score the test execution as well as the service-level indicators (SLIs) based on service-level objectives(SLOs).
+1. Keptn evaluates and scores the test execution as well as the service-level indicators (SLIs) based on service-level objectives(SLOs).

 1. Finally, the quality evaluation of the tests is then returned as a result back to the user.